Cippo95/thesis_smaug_files/src/configs/README.md

 They use the same terms as High Level Synthesis software: look at [XILINX HLS pragmas](https://www.xilinx.com/htmldocs/xilinx2017_4/sdaccel_doc/okr1504034364623.html), it contains some good explanation.

-CACTI files are unchanged: I really didn't look at CACTI's stats but report all of it anyway.
+CACTI files are unchanged: I really didn't look at CACTI's stats but report everything about it anyway.